galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ### Start servers

-Forms and Reports system components on mspVM3 are ready, node manager is up on mspVM3.
+Forms and Reports system components on mspVM3 are ready, and node manager is up on mspVM3.
 Let's start the managed server from console portal.

 - Login admin console: http://adminvm-ip:7001/console
 - Select Environment -> Servers -> Control